 Introduction to VNet-to-VNet Connectivity with BGP

-In this lab, you will create two Azure virtual networks in different regions, and connect them together.
+In this lab, you will create two Azure virtual networks in different regions and connect them together.
 You will then enable BGP on both networks and confirm that it has been successfully implemented.

 You'll learn: